frapaosan/semseg-keras/README.md

 ```
 python test.py [set_to_be_sampled] [model_architecture]
 python test.py train segnet
-python test.py val pspnet
 ```
-The voc_loc variable here should also be changed according to where your PASCAL VOC dataset is located.
 For now, only the SegNet weights are available and it is somewhat biased.

 ### Contributions